n-34/revanced-termux/README.md

 # Termux

+Watch this [YouTube video](https://youtu.be/CAp8X0fC1to) for reference.

-Download termux app from [f-droid](https://f-droid.org/en/packages/com.termux) or release files from [this repo](https://github.com/n-34/revanced-termux/releases/download/main/Termux_0.118.0.apk).
+Now at first download termux app from [f-droid](https://f-droid.org/en/packages/com.termux) or release files from [this repo](https://github.com/n-34/revanced-termux/releases/download/main/Termux_0.118.0.apk).

-Run the following commands serially:
+Then run the following commands serially:

 - `termux-setup-storage`